run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 sudo pkill -SIGHUP dockerd
 ```

+For a detailed review of the above instructions, see the [NVIDIA Docker installation instructions](https://nvidia.github.io/nvidia-docker/).

-### Step 1.3: Make NVIDIA Docker the default docker runtime
+### Step 1.4: Make NVIDIA Docker the default docker runtime

-You will need to enable the Nvidia runtime as your default docker runtime on your node.
+Set the NVIDIA runtime as the default Docker runtime on your node.
 Edit the docker daemon config file at ``/etc/docker/daemon.json `` and add the ``default-runtime`` key as follows:

 ``` json
 {